Data

 The dataset has been formatted in multiple ways to meet the needs of different users and use cases.

-• Metadata: File of individual modeled dwelling unit housing and demographic characteristics together with annual energy and emission results.
+• Metadata: File of individual modeled dwelling unit housing and demographic characteristics together with annual energy and other results.
 This is often called the “metadata” file.

-• Load Profiles: Timeseries energy and emissions results (individual building or pre-aggregated by geography) in downloadable spreadsheets.
+• Load Profiles: Timeseries energy and other results (individual building or pre-aggregated by geography) in downloadable spreadsheets.

 • Data Viewer: A web-based interactive data viewer with customizable time scales and aggregations.